 Something major happened in the art world when National Gallery Singapore (NGS) opened.
 It houses the largest public collection of Singapore and Southeast Asian art in the world, opened after ten years in the making.
 And it certainly isn’t a modest place; the building alone is breathtaking, the facilities are state-of-the-art, there are some amazing restaurants, and, perhaps most importantly, the stories from within are a reflection Singapore’s history, values and vision.
-Wanna go in-depth?
-Read more about this landmark in our National Gallery Singapore guide.
+Head to the rooftop garden for some a-maze-ing fun!

-This ex-deserted colonial barracks-turned-cool art enclave is the go-to spot for those seeking a dose of contemporary art with its 10 distinctive art galleries.
-Expect an impressive showcase at ARNDT (open ’til 25 May 2017) ; the Asian branch of the prominent art gallery in Berlin features emerging talents as well as international established artists from upcoming art landscapes in Asia.
-Swing over to Forbidden World to marvel at the use of chewing gum as a medium for universal issues.
+This colonial barracks-turned-cool art enclave is the go-to spot for those seeking a dose of contemporary art with its 10 distinctive art galleries.
 Folks with a penchant for Japanese art must make it a point to visit Mizuma Gallery and Ota Fine Arts – known for curating snazzy exhibitions by renowned Japanese artists.
 To support local pride, check Fost Gallery that pays special focus to emerging local artists, and Yeo Workshop, a contemporary art gallery that not only curates intriguing exhibitions by both local and international artists, but also hosts interesting programmes that give art lovers a chance to engage with talented artists in Singapore.

 Goodman Arts Centre